-The Careers Service provides support and advice throughout your time at University and after you graduate.
-In your final year they help you to polish up your CV and interview skills, and introduce you to prospective employers.
+The central Careers Service provides support and advice throughout your time at University and after you graduate.
+They can help you to polish up your CV and interview skills and introduce you to prospective employers.

 The Department of Biology and its collaborators offer students exciting opportunities to work with technical staff and researchers.
 Are you thinking about a career in science and want to gain some experience over the Summer vacation or pursue a postgraduate research degree?